-Snowflake Type SQL Type Comment TIME SQL_TIME See the note below on SQL_TIMESTAMP data types.
+Snowflake Type SQL Type Comment SMALLINT SQL_DECIMAL(38,0) Synonymous with NUMBER but with a fixed precision and length.
+STRING TEXT SQL_VARCHAR Synonymous with VARCHAR.
+TIME SQL_TIME See the note below on SQL_TIMESTAMP data types.
 TIMESTAMP is a user- specified alias associated with one of the TIMESTAMP variations.
 The default is TIMESTAMP_NTZ.
 TIMESTAMP SQL_TIMESTAMP In all operations where TIMESTAMP is used, the associated TIMESTAMP variation is automatically used.
 The TIMESTAMP data type is never stored in tables.

-TIMESTAMP_LTZ TIMESTAMPLTZ TIMESTAMP WITH LOCAL TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
+Snowflake Type SQL Type Comment TIMESTAMP_LTZ TIMESTAMPLTZ TIMESTAMP WITH LOCAL TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
 TIMESTAMP_LTZ internally stores UTC time.
 All operations are performed in the current session's time zone, controlled by the TIMEZONE session parameter.

-Snowflake Type SQL Type Comment TIMESTAMP_NTZ TIMESTAMPNTZ TIMESTAMP WITHOUT TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
+TIMESTAMP_NTZ TIMESTAMPNTZ TIMESTAMP WITHOUT TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
 TIMESTAMP_NTZ internally stores "wallclock" time.
 All operations are performed without taking any time zone into account.

-TIMESTAMP_TZ TIMESTAMPTZ TIMESTAMP WITH TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
+Snowflake Type SQL Type Comment TIMESTAMP_TZ TIMESTAMPTZ TIMESTAMP WITH TIME ZONE SQL_TIMESTAMP See the note below on SQL TIMESTAMP data types.
 TIMESTAMP_TZ internally stores UTC time together with an associated time zone offset.
 When a time zone is not provided, the session time zone offset is used.
 All operations are performed with the time zone offset specific to each record.
 TINYINT SQL_DECIMAL(38,0) Synonymous with NUMBER but with a fixed precision and length.
 VARBINARY SQL_BINARY Synonymous with BINARY.
+VARCHAR SQL_VARCHAR The maximum length is 16 MB.
+VARIANT None This is a Snowflake-spe- cific data type.